fabianfuerst/reactnd-project-myreads-starter/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
+This is the final assessment project for Udacity's React Fundamentals course.
 It's goal is to show my understanding of React.

 ## Launching the App